ErDannCode/coverpages_examples/README.md

 ---

-Here i'll be showing you some examples for coverpages, this repository can include other codes like [Navbar Example]() In any case, you can use this coverpages or inspire you in them!
+Here i'll be showing you some examples for coverpages, this repository can include other codes like [navbars_examples](https://github.com/ErDannCode/navbars_examples) In any case, you can use this coverpages or inspire you in them!
 Hope you like them!

 ---